PundarikakshNTripathi/Cognova-Amazon-ML-Challenge-2025/Documentation.md

 ## 1. Executive Summary

-Our solution addresses the Smart Product Pricing Challenge by implementing a state-of-the-art multimodal machine learning system that leverages both textual descriptions and product images.
-We developed a robust, two-pipeline architecture where predictions from each modality are intelligently combined using an optimized ensemble.
-This solution is designed for high performance, rapid iteration, and full reproducibility with comprehensive MLOps integration.
+Our solution addresses the Smart Product Pricing Challenge with a practical multimodal system leveraging both textual descriptions and product images.
+We implement two fast, reliable pipelines (Text + CNN image features) and blend them using an Optuna-optimized ensemble.
+The workflow is resume-friendly and fully tracked via MLflow for reproducibility.

 ---